genexpr/adjacent/README.md

 The above will display how "sky" is written in a few slavic languages, such as Croatian, Polish, Serbian and so on.

 If no group or word is supplied, the program will use the default values.
-The linguistic group is then Slavic, and the word is language.
+The linguistic group is then Slavic, and the word is "language".

 The goal is to explore and showcase the similarity of roots in languages that are considered closely related.

-Some Wikipedia pages have tables of a word in multiple related languages.
+Some Wikipedia pages have tables for a word in multiple related languages.
 This program allows one to query for any word and get a similar overview.

 **Powered by Yandex.Translate**